Top 5 Common Garden Centre Shopping Mistakes To Avoid

 I talked more about the benefits of seeds in this post: Seeds Or Seedlings?
 Which One Is The Better Choice?

-Buying Soil in Bags for a Raised Bed
+Buying Soil In Bags At The Garden Centre For A Raised Bed

 Now don’t get me wrong.
 There is nothing wrong with buying bags of soil for a few containers.
 That makes sense.